Milk Processing Lab

 Expertise

 The Barile lab is recognized as a leading expert of milk and dairy byproducts, including whey permeate.
-Almost 80% of our 125+ peer reviewed journal articles focus on the bioactive components in milk, colostrum, and other dairy products and byproducts.
+Almost 80% of our 150+ peer reviewed journal articles focus on the bioactive components in milk, colostrum, and other dairy products and byproducts.
 We have a tremendous amount of experience with the dairy industry as well as with novel and traditional dairy processing techniques applied in research and industry.
 As leading dairy researchers, we have received numerous awards and grants, been featured in a recent documentary, spoken at domestic and international conferences and webinars, and had our writings cited over 3,000 times.
 We choose to work with commercial partners to help disseminate our knowledge in an effort to increase our positive impact on the food and dairy industries.

 Facility

 Housed in the Department of Food Science across a courtyard from Dr. Barile's analytical laboratory, our state-of-the-art 800 square foot Milk Processing Laboratory was designed and built to enable collaborative and multi-disciplinary food science research to bring exciting innovations to the food industry, particularly in the realm of novel methods for the fractionation and recovery of bioactive milk components.
 The Milk Processing Lab provides an excellent resource for scholarly research as well as collaborations with both dairy and non-dairy industry partners.
-In addition, the Milk Processing Lab complies with all specifications required to produce materials for sensory evaluations and animal trials with approved Institutional Review Board protocols.
+In addition, the Milk Processing Lab complies with all specifications required to produce materials for animal trials with approved Institutional Review Board protocols.

 Our facility features 110/208/480 V (single & three-phase) power supplied by eight utility stations, steam, chilled and RD water, an isolated drainage system, and HEPA filtration to ensure air quality.
 Additionally, the Milk Processing Lab complies with all specifications required to produce materials for clinical trials.
 Outside the Milk Processing Lab, we also boast over 300 square feet of ambient equipment storage to pretreat larger volumes of raw materials.